20 Bathroom Storage Hacks

 Baskets do vital storage work around the house and make a wonderful addition to a bathroom.
 The perfect vessel into which to heap towels, a basket will also bring a softly rustic note, warming up marble or a pale palette.
 You can also use baskets as a hack for kitchen storage.

 Wire Shelf Unit

 A wire shelf unit makes a great addition to a bathroom.
 It adds both storage and display space, brightens up a dull wall and is lightweight and easy to hang for bathroom hanging storage.
-You can try it as over the door bathroom storage too.
+You can try it as over the door or over the toilet bathroom storage too.
 Prefer wood over wire?
 Here’s how to make an easy wooden crate shelf.

 Pullout Towel Rack